 Added nitrites and nitrates may be harmful to your health.
-Studies have shown that these chemical additives are not easily processed by your body, and may turn into nitrosamines before they are digested.
+Studies have shown that these chemical additives are not easily processed by your body, and may turn into nitrosamines.
 Nitrosamines are carcinogenic, meaning that they may lead to the development of cancer.
 They may also cause reproductive issues and birth defects.

 What Does Curing Do?

-Curing is the process by which meat is preserved to lengthen its shelf life and prevent the formation of harmful bacteria that can cause foodborne illnesses.
-It keeps meat fresh and makes it safe to eat.
-It also preserves color and flavor.
+Curing is a preserving process that aims to lengthen the shelf life of meat and prevent bacon from going bad.
+It also inhibits the formation of harmful bacteria that can cause foodborne illnesses.
+It helps keep meat fresh, makes it safe to eat, and can also help preserve color and flavor.

 As the meat absorbs curing agents, it loses some of its moisture and begins to inhibit the growth of microorganisms, including some pathogens.
 Clostridium botulinum, the toxin responsible for botulism, is just one harmful bacteria that can be stopped in its tracks by curing.

-The properties of meat can also change during curing – growing more tender in addition to becoming resistant to bacterial growth and spoilage.
-Cured meat is often juicy and full of flavor!
+The curing process can also change the properties of meat.
+Cured meats often become more tender as they become resistant to bacterial growth and spoilage.
+That means cured meat is often juicy and full of flavor!